zeffii/ChucKScripts/ugen_full.md

         - 2 = fm synth

-[ugen]: TriOsc
+### [ugen]: TriOsc

 triangle wave oscillator

 (control parameters)

     .freq - ( float , READ/WRITE ) - oscillator frequency (Hz), phase-matched
     .sfreq - ( float , READ/WRITE ) - oscillator frequency (Hz)
     .phase - ( float , READ/WRITE ) - current phase
-.sync - ( int , READ/WRITE ) - (0) sync frequency to input, (1) sync phase to input, (2) fm synth
     .width - ( float , READ/WRITE ) - control midpoint of triangle ( 0 to 1 )
+    .sync - ( int , READ/WRITE )
+        - 0 = sync frequency to input
+        - 1 = sync phase to input
+        - 2 = fm synth

-[ugen]: SawOsc
+### [ugen]: SawOsc

 sawtooth wave oscillator ( triangle, width forced to 0.0 or 1.0 )

 (control parameters)

     .freq - ( float , READ/WRITE ) - oscillator frequency (Hz), phase-matched
     .sfreq - ( float , READ/WRITE ) - oscillator frequency (Hz)
     .phase - ( float , READ/WRITE ) - current phase
-.sync - ( int , READ/WRITE ) - (0) sync frequency to input, (1) sync phase to input, (2) fm synth
+    .width - ( float , READ/WRITE )
-.width - ( float , READ/WRITE ) - increasing ( w > 0.5 ) or decreasing ( w < 0.5 )
+        - increasing ( w > 0.5 )
+        - decreasing ( w < 0.5 )
+    .sync - ( int , READ/WRITE )
+        - 0 = sync frequency to input
+        - 1 = sync phase to input
+        - 2 = fm synth

-[ugen]: GenX
+### [ugen]: GenX

-base class for classic MusicN lookup table unit generators see examples: readme-GenX.ck
+base class for classic `MusicN` lookup table unit generators, see examples: readme-GenX.ck

 Ported from rtcmix.
 See http://www.music.columbia.edu/cmix/makegens.html for more information on the GenX family of UGens.
 Currently coefficients past the 100th are ignored.

 Lookup can either be done using the lookup() function, or by driving the table with an input UGen, typically a Phasor.
 For an input signal between [ -1, 1 ], using the absolute value for [ -1, 0 ), GenX will output the table value indexed by the current input.

 (control parameters)

-.lookup( float i ) - ( float , READ ONLY ) - returns lookup table value at index i [ -1, 1 ]; absolute value is used in the range [ -1, 0 )
+    .lookup( float i ) - ( float , READ ONLY )
+        - returns lookup table value at index i [ -1, 1 ];
+        - absolute value is used in the range [ -1, 0 ]
-.coefs - ( float [ ] , WRITE ONLY ) - set lookup table coefficients; meaning is dependent on subclass
+    .coefs - ( float [ ] , WRITE ONLY ) - set lookup table coefficients;
+        - meaning is dependent on subclass

-[ugen]: Gen5
+### [ugen]: Gen5

 exponential line segment lookup table table generator see examples: Gen5-test.ck
 Constructs a lookup table composed of sequential exponential curves.
 For a table with N curves, starting value of y', and value yn for lookup index xn, set the coefficients to [ y', y0, x0, ..., yN-1, xN-1 ].
 Note that there must be an odd number of coefficients.
 If an even number of coefficients is specified, behavior is undefined.
 The sum of xn for 0 ≤ n < N must be 1. yn = 0 is approximated as 0.000001 to avoid strange results arising from the nature of exponential curves.